 Many people would be surprised to know that they can have perfectly healthy teeth and still lose them due to periodontal disease.
 Periodontal disease refers to infections of the structures around the teeth, such as the gums, periodontal ligament (PDL), and alveolar bone.
-Gum disease is the leading cause of tooth loss in the adult population, and the majority of adults are unknowingly walking around with some form of periodontal disease but don’t know it.
-This is dangerous because, over time, severe gum disease destroys the structures that hold teeth in place.
+Gum disease is the leading cause of tooth loss in adults.
+In fact, a majority of adults are currently walking around with some form of periodontal disease but don’t know it.
+This is dangerous because, over time, severe periodontal disease can destroy the structures that hold teeth in place.
 See a dentist for general dentistry to make sure your teeth and gums are disease-free.

-The first stage of gum disease is called gingivitis and is caused when the gums become inflamed by plaque that is not removed.
-Plaque is a film of bacteria that sticks to the surfaces of the teeth and is fed by bits of food and especially by sugars.
-Plaque is one of the many reasons it's important to see an emergency dentist in Gainesville, FL twice a year for cleanings, for after a time it can be difficult for a layperson to remove it.
+The first stage of gum disease is called gingivitis, an infection caused when the gums become inflamed by plaque.
+Plaque is a film of bacteria that sticks to the surface of the teeth and feeds on bits of food, especially sugar.
+Plaque is one of the many reasons it is important to see our dentists in Gainesville, FL, for twice annual teeth cleanings.

-If the inflamed gums are not treated, they can start to bleed.
-This is the point where people start to see traces of blood when they brush or floss their teeth.
-The gums may also become tender and sensitive.
-If there is still no periodontal treatment, the inflammation can spread to the architecture that supports the teeth themselves.
+Inflamed gums that go untreated, on the other hand, may start to bleed when you brush or floss.
+Gingivitis also makes gums tender and sensitive.
+By this point, if there is still no periodontal treatment, the inflammation could spread to the ligaments and bones, the architecture that supports the teeth themselves.
 This condition is called periodontitis.

-This condition has three stages.
-In the early stages, the plaque around the tooth hardens and begins to infiltrate below the gum line.
-In response, the gums pull away from the tooth to form pockets.
-In the second phase, the gums are inflamed and bleed easily.
-Bacteria starts to accumulate in the pockets.
-These bacteria give off toxins that start to erode the tissue and the bone around the tooth.
+Periodontitis has three stages.
+In the first stage, plaque around the teeth hardens and begins to infiltrate below the gum line.
+In response, the gums recede from the teeth, forming pockets.
+In the second stage, the gums to become inflamed and bleed easily.
+The bacteria then give off toxins that erode the tissue and the bone surrounding the tooth.

-Can lead to gaps between your gum line and teeth.
-The gap allows for harmful bacteria to build up, which causes severe damage to the bone structure and supporting tissue.
+This leads to gaps between the gum line and teeth, where harmful bacteria build up and endanger the bone structure and supporting ligaments.

-The main reason gums bleed is the buildup of plaque along the gum line.
-If your gums are consistently bleeding you should not ignore it.
+The main reason that gums bleed is plaque buildup along the gum line.
+If your gums are consistently bleeding, you should visit the dentist.

-Medically referred to as halitosis.
-The odor comes from a build-up of bacteria in the mouth.
+Medically referred to as halitosis, bad breath is caused by the unpleasant odor from bacteria in the mouth.